 *** If you are reading this because you are expecting triplets – please be warned that although there are likely a lot of great emotional/physical references for you here – you will not find a “happy ending” to our story.
 If you’re not prepared to read that, do not go beyond 22 weeks here.
 If you’d like information on how I handled the first trimester with energy and food feel free to use the first trimester link and only read those entries.
-May God bless you with three healthy babies and if not, may He protect you through the grief.
+May God bless you with three healthy babies and if not, may He comfort you through the grief.
 If you’re looking for references on how we handled the memorial service and grief of our angels feel free to read to the end. ***

 I started this blog for a simple reason, to remember what carrying triplets was like and to share updates and photos with family and friends.
 It’s taken me quite a bit of time to get writing mostly because it’s taken so long to feel up to it (13 weeks).
 Thanks for reading!

 For those of you reading who don’t know me personally, here’s a little bit about me and my family.
-How did we get from none – to one – to four?

 Nate and I (Janelle) met when we were 16 years old.
 Yep.
 We go back a long ways.
 We started dating shortly after my 17th birthday.
 After a long-distance relationship through our college years (Duluth, MN to Fargo, ND) we were married in the summer of 2003.
 Although Nate would have jumped at the chance to have children right away, I wasn’t quite ready.
 I wanted to be financially stable and just have a few years to enjoy our new married life together.
 Some days I look back and wonder why I couldn’t have been “ready” sooner.

 Our attempts to start a family began in 2005.
 After several months of failed attempts and a very irregular cycle we looked for medical help.
 Just as we were preparing to start our first Clomid cycle we found out I was pregnant but that there was no heartbeat.
 Several long weeks later I miscarried during my friend’s wedding rehearsal of all times/places.
+(We later named this baby Juniper Hope).

 August of 2007 we did our first IUI cycle (intrauterine insemination) using Letrozole to stimulate follicles, Ovidrel injection to stimulate ovulation, follicle studies to track follicular growth, number, size and side (knowing I had a blocked tube).
 My husband gave a “sample” which they washed and spun and then on procedure day it was inserted above my cervix.
 And – success!
 Sadly a few weeks later we went for an ultrasound and found nothing.
 They told us it was a chemical pregnancy and we went home devastated.